ItsDrike/itsdrike.com/content/posts/git-credentials.md

 ```

 When you have multiple accounts with the same `HostName` (same git hosting provider), you will need to specify a unique
-`Host` name.
+`HOST` name.
+One way which I like to do is to make it appear as a subdomain, like `work.github.com`.
+Another common way
+to define these, is to use a dash at the end, like: `github.com-user2`.
+FINALLY, We've cracked the issue of storing
+multiple credentials even on the same git hosting platform.

-To then make sure this configuration works, you can run another test command, but this time without specifying the
+Let's first make sure this configuration works though.
+To do that, you can run another test command, but this time
-key file explicitly, as it should now be getting picked up from the settings:
+without specifying the key file explicitly, as it should now be getting picked up from the settings:

 ```bash
 ssh -T git@github.com